 HCi3 Makes Largest Investment to Date in Oberland Agriscience

-HCi3 has made its largest investment to date through a $1,000,000 equity investment in biotech company Oberland Agriscience Inc., supporting their production of low carbon, high-value animal nutrition and fertilizer, known as frass.
+HCi3 has made its largest investment to date through a $1,000,000 equity investment in biotech company Oberland Agriscience Inc., supporting their production of low carbon, high-value animal nutrition, and insect-derived fertilizer known as frass.
 HCi3 joins several local impact investors who together have helped raise over $60 million in funding to date.
 Oberland is currently raising $10 million in support of their commercial production launch.

-Founded in 2017, Oberland’s vision is to create a healthier future by harnessing the infinite potential of black soldier fly larvae (BSFL), leveraging biology-fueled technology to set new standards in animal and soil health.
+Founded in 2017, Oberland’s vision is to create a healthier future by harnessing the infinite potential of black soldier fly larvae (BSFL).
+The company leverages biology-fueled technology to set new standards in animal and soil health.
 BSFL have ravenous appetites and consume most types of organic waste.
-By controlling the feedstock and other factors, Oberland controls the nutrient and frass characteristics, and optimizes the rate of growth and harvesting.
+By controlling the feedstock and other factors, Oberland controls the nutrient value and frass characteristics, and optimizes the rate of growth.

-Oberland has built and equipped a 110,000 square foot building and is ramping up production; they plan to reach full production in the spring of 2026.
-The business boasts competitive pricing and has identified multiple opportunities for building additional plants in other regions in North America.
+Oberland has built and equipped a commercial-scale facility and is ramping up production; they plan to reach full production in 2026.
+The business boasts competitive pricing with unique value propositions.
+Oberland’s executive team has identified multiple opportunities for additional plants in other regions in North America.
 Customers for the animal nutrition products include backyard poultry owners, aquaculture, livestock, and pet feed producers across North America.
 Oberland's frass is now rolling out to garden centres across North America under the 2nd Nature Plant Food brand.

 You can read more about Oberland Agriscience here.